NFL Rumors: After Ravens Sign Arena League Quarterback, New Team Emerges As Possibility For Colin Kaepernick

 As 49ersWebZone noted, Olson will likely fill the role of training camp arm until Flacco is healthy enough to return, sending Kaepernick back to the free agency heap.
 Kaepernick had opted out of his contract in March after it became clear that the 49ers planned to release him, but there has been little interest in the former Super Bowl starter.

-Though it appears that Kaepernick’s options are dwindling, there may be still one other interested team.
+Although it appears that Kaepernick’s options are dwindling, there may be still one other interested team.
 This week, Kansas City Chiefs owner Clark Hunt said that he would not hesitate in signing Kaepernick if that is what his coach or general manager wanted.
 One of the biggest criticisms against Kaepernick is the negative attention from his protest against police brutality by refusing to stand for the national anthem.
 Some supporters have claimed that Kaepernick is being blackballed from the NFL because of his protest, and Hunt’s interview with NBC Sports Radio was one of the first public endorsements of the quarterback.

 John Harbaugh won't rule out signing QB Colin Kaepernick. https://t.co/PZI03KoU6y